 UV disinfection can remove the threat to health from water borne Pathogens without the creation of disinfection by products that can be generated from drinking water chlorination.
-From the common bacteria, E-Coli through the Cryptosporidium Oocysts to Adenovirus, UV disinfection is capable of providing effective treatment to ensure inactivation of these pathogens and ensure drinking water is safe.
+From the common bacteria, E-Coli through the Cryptosporidium Oocysts to Adenovirus, UV disinfection systems are capable of providing effective water treatment to ensure inactivation of these pathogens and ensure drinking water is safe.

 UV is simple to install and requires little supervision, maintenance, or space.
 Improved safety, minimum service time, low operation and maintenance costs, and the absence of a chemical smell or taste in finished water are some of the major advantages for selecting UV technology over traditional disinfection technologies.